 - 1) The clinic is open during the fall, spring, and summer academic semesters.
-Hours of operation vary by semester. - 2) During operational hours, students will have access to all areas of the clinic. - 3) Before and after operational hours, students will have access to the student workroom only when the Parkway Building is open.
+Additional hours of operation vary based on the needs of the program. - 2) During operational hours, students will have access to all areas of the clinic. - 3) Before and after operational hours, students will have access to the student workroom only when the Parkway Building is open.
 To gain access to any other area of the clinic, students MUST make arrangements with a faculty or staff member in advance. - 4) Keys to the cabinets containing client files and other secured information/items can be obtained from the Lead Clinical Supervisor or Office Assistant.